grycap/im/README.md

    to enable to use it with the IM.

  + Ansible (http://www.ansibleworks.com/) to configure nodes in the infrastructures.
    In particular, Ansible 1.4.2+ must be installed.
+The current recommended version is 1.9.4 untill the 2.X versions become stable.
    To ensure the functionality the following values must be set in the ansible.cfg file (usually found in /etc/ansible/):

 ```